 We attended First Studio at the Kreeger Museum a few weeks ago where children (and an adult companion) are invited to use their imagination as they explore the paintings, sculptures, and architecture of The Kreeger Museum.
 Each program includes a gallery tour, analysis of works of art, a story and a hands-on art-making experience.
 The workshop fee per child is $7 and adult companions are free.
 First Studio: An Art Exploration is intended for children ages 3-5.
 First Studio’s are held every 2nd Wednesday and every 1st and 3rd Saturday of each month from 10:00am-11:00am.
-For those with older kids they also have a Saturday Art Workshop for children ages 5-12.

 The theme of the workshop we attended was Art and Music.
 The art activity was to play ‘red light, green light’ with music; the kids drew and doodled with various materials and when the music stopped they switched papers and added onto another child’s paper.
 They repeated this about 5 times (great activity to do at home as well) and at the end each child described what they contributed to one of the pieces.
 They also made harmonicas out of straws, popsicle sticks and rubber bands.